How Many Sprays Of Perfume (How Much Is Too Much?)

 Heavy or concentrated notes can be too overpowering for layering.

-However, it can also depend on what other products you layer perfume with or how it reacts to your skin.
+However, it can also depend on which other products you layer it with or how it reacts with your skin.

 Fragrance Notes